Jorgelina Cravero

 Jorgelina Cravero (born 27 January 1982) is a former professional tennis player from Argentina.

 She has career-high WTA rankings of 106 in singles (achieved September 2007) and 114 in doubles (set on 17 November 2008).
 Cravero has not won any titles on the WTA Tour in singles or doubles.
 However, she won 15 singles titles and 34 doubles titles on the ITF Circuit.

 In 2007, Cravero qualified for three of the four Grand Slam tournaments, losing in the opening round every time: to Justine Henin at Wimbledon, to Martina Müller at the Australian Open and to Aravane Rezaï at the US Open.

 Playing for Argentina Fed Cup team, Cravero has a win–loss record of 6–7.

-Most memorable experiences were qualifying for the Australian Open and Wimbledon in 2007.
+The most memorable experiences were qualifying for the Australian Open and Wimbledon in 2007.
 Cravero enjoys the clay surface best of all and started playing tennis at the age of five.
 She turned professional in 2000.

 In 2011, she announced her retirement from tennis.

 Personal

 Cravero was born in San Francisco, Córdoba.
 The right-hander lives in Buenos Aires.
-Her father Carlos is an accountant; mother Rita is a math teacher; she has one brother, Eugenio, and three sisters, Monica, Daniela and Maria Alejandra.
+Her father, Carlos, is an accountant; her mother, Rita, is a math teacher.
+She has one brother, Eugenio, and three sisters, Monica, Daniela and Maria Alejandra.